Next Event - Mojave Magnum, October 8-9, 2016

-THREE - Properly equip yourself and your vehicle.
-Here's a couple of quick tips: You can't just show up wearing a t-shirt, shorts and sneakers and expect to race.
-And you can't show up with ten-year-old tires and expect to run, either.
+Properly equip yourself and your vehicle.
+Here's a couple of quick tips: You can't show up wearing a t-shirt, shorts, sneakers and a $39 helmet and expect to race.
+And you can't show up with ten-year-old dry-rotted tires and expect to run, either.
 Yet, every event, it seems that we encounter that sort of thing.
-People, the most important thing about competing at Mojave isn't going fast, it's going home safe and sound after the event.
+The most important thing about competing at Mojave isn't going fast, it's going home safe and sound after the event.
 That is why we have strict safety rules.
 We know, the full Rule Book is a little intimidating, but if you do nothing else, PLEASE read the appropriate Preparation Guide (from our Downloads page) for your type of vehicle and the speed you intend to go.
 It's only a couple of pages.
 Understand what the safety and equipment requirements are for you and your car or bike.
 If you arrive at Mojave missing some required items, chances are not very good of you finding any equipment for sale anywhere nearby.
 Being well-informed and having the right gear puts you that much ahead of those who just can't be bothered!

 Our Message Board is open!

 Visit our Message Board by clicking on the "FORUM" link at the top of the page.
 You can read what your fellow racers are saying, and even join in!